 Choosing Calaveras County, with its rolling hills and vistas, building his own home from scratch and with his own hands, and seeing his children grow up in a relatively safe environment, was all part of the plan.
 In the meantime, monumental art pieces began to take shape in his studio, covered the walls of his family home, and found their way out into the public eye.

 A recent visitor to the gallery, a university art instructor from New York, took one look at Rose’s work and said to the gallery director, “What’s he doing here, in this small town – he should be showing in large installations in San Francisco and New York.”
 The visitor went on to say, “This is exceptional work of high quality and sophistication, as good as it gets—this guy has got to get noticed.”

 When the gallery director later told Rose about what the visitor said, Rose grinned, “I’m just now getting a website going,” he laughs, with a twinkle in his eye.
 “I don’t design these pieces just to market them.
 They represent an act of creation, like children.”
 Rose says he likes to keep a low profile and that he takes pleasure in others’ enjoyment of the unusual pieces, many of them suitable as gigantic logos for mega companies.

-The free reception for featured January artist, Gary Rose, is Saturday, January 13, from 4-6 pm.
-Hors d’oeuvres, wine and cheese, and other libations will flow freely and the public is invited to celebrate and talk to Gary about the minimalist and abstract movements in art and how his work defies labels, yet carries on the tradition of experimentation and bold strides in advancing conceptual art.
+The free reception for featured January artist, Gary Rose, was held Saturday, January 13, 2018, from 4-6 pm.
+Hors d’oeuvres, wine and cheese, and other libations flowed freely and the public was invited to celebrate and talk to Gary about the minimalist and abstract movements in art and how his work defies labels, yet carries on the tradition of experimentation and bold strides in advancing conceptual art.